uQr/cordova-docs/DPS_test/articles/tutorial-team-build/jenkins.md

-<properties pageTitle="Ionic Tutorial"
+<properties pageTitle="Use the Visual Studio Tools for Apache Cordova with the Jenkins CI system"
-  description="This is an article on ionic tutorial" services="" documentationCenter="" authors="bursteg" />
+  description="Use the Visual Studio Tools for Apache Cordova with the Jenkins CI system" services="" documentationCenter="" authors="bursteg" />

-#Using Tools for Apache Cordova with the Jenkins CI System
+#Use the Visual Studio Tools for Apache Cordova with the Jenkins CI system
 This tutorial is part of a [series of tutorials](./tutorial-team-build-readme.md) on building Visual Studio 2015 Tools for Apache Cordova projects in a Team / CI environment.

 ##Background
 [Jenkins](http://go.microsoft.com/fwlink/?LinkID=613695) is a hugely popular CI server with a large install base so using it to build your Cordova project may be the way to go if you already have it installed and running in your environment.
 Fortunatley Tools for Apache Cordova is designed to work with a number of different team build systems since the projects it creates are standard [Apache Cordova Command Line interface](http://go.microsoft.com/fwlink/?LinkID=533773) (CLI) projects.

 [Gulp](http://go.microsoft.com/fwlink/?LinkID=533803) is an increasingly popular JavaScript based task runner with a large number of [useful plugins](http://go.microsoft.com/fwlink/?LinkID=533790) designed to automate common “tasks” for everything from compilation, to packaging, deployment, or simply copying files around.
 Both Gulp and Cordova CLI are Node.js based which makes the two highly complementary technologies.
 For these reasons, this tutorial will focus on the use Gulp rather than MSBuild as the primary build language for Cordova apps when using Jenkins.